 Radiology is a specialty field in medicine, which involves using visual diagnostic equipment to identify and treat medical injuries and conditions.
 Radiologic technologists or radiographers are responsible for imaging, such as X-rays, magnetic resonance imaging (MRI), computed tomography (CT scans), and musculoskeletal sonography.

 Radiographers at DOC do the following:

-- Capture an X-ray image of the injured or affected area
+- Capture quality X-ray images of the injured or affected area for the orthopedic specialists

 - Avoid unnecessary exposure to radiation